johnespinosa/MixedNumberCalculatorHW/README.md

 First Software Project to build a Mixed Number calculator

 Requirements:
 You can assume any input provided by the user will be in a valid format, only valid operators, all mixed numbers would be good.
-There will be no excess spaces in the beginning or the end of the user’s input
+There will be no excess spaces in the beginning or the end of the user’s input.
 Must be able to handle addition(+), subtraction(-), multiplication(*), and division (/).
 Do not use the type double in your code!
-Mixed number must be returned in reduced form
+Mixed number must be returned in reduced form which means:
-Fraction a/b should be
+Fraction a/b should be...
-0 <= a/b < 1
+0 <= a/b < 1,
-a/b should be in simplest form
+a/b should be in simplest form.
-If whole number and fraction are 0 result should be 0 Else if whole number of the mixed number is 0 leave it off of the result: 0 1/2 -> 1/2 Else if numerator of fraction is 0 leave it off of the result: 1 0/2 -> 1 Extra credit: prompt the user to provide another calculation if they’d like, else terminate the program
+If whole number and fraction are 0 result should be 0.
+Else if whole number of the mixed number is 0 leave it off of the result: 0 1/2 -> 1/2.
+Else if numerator of fraction is 0 leave it off of the result: 1 0/2 -> 1.
+ Extra credit: prompt the user to provide another calculation if they’d like, else terminate the program.

 Advice